Insurance Blog Of India

 Thus, the Principle of Proximate Cause helps in determining whether the loss is caused by an Insured Peril or not.
 This helps in deciding whether the Insurance Claim is payable under the Policy or not.

-Who has to prove the Proximate Clause of Loss in case of a Claim – the Insured or the Insurance Company?
+Who has to prove the Proximate Cause of Loss in case of a Claim – the Insured or the Insurance Company?

 What if more than one peril is responsible for the loss?